rails/rails/guides/source/getting_started.md

 The `destroy` action fetches the article from the database, and calls [`destroy`]( https://api.rubyonrails.org/classes/ActiveRecord/Persistence.html#method-i-destroy) on it.
-Then, it redirects the browser to the root path, with a HTTP status of 303.
+Then, it redirects the browser to the root path.

 We have chosen to redirect to the root path because that is our main access point for articles.
 But, in other circumstances, you might choose to redirect to e.g. `articles_path`.

-Now let's add a link at the bottom of `app/views/articles/show.html.erb` so that we can delete an article from its own page:
+Now let's add a button at the bottom of `app/views/articles/show.html.erb` so that we can delete an article from its own page:

 ```html+erb